Avanis-GmbH/shopware-kit/README.md

 ### 📡 Communication

-The package defines a Central Client, which is responsible for the authorization and communication with the Shopware 6 API.
+The package defines a central client, which is responsible for the authorization and communication with the Shopware 6 API.
 And brings methods to execute a request to the Shopware 6 API.

 ### 📝 Models

 The models are used to represent the data from the Shopware 6 API.
-Each model is saved in a separate file and contains the type definition of one Data Entity.
+Each model is saved in a separate file and contains the type definition of one data entity.

-For example, the `SystemConfig` model is saved in the `system_config.go` file and contains the type definition of the Data Entity.
+For example, the `Order` model is saved in the `order.go` file and contains the type definition of the data entity.

 ```go
 type Order struct {